-- > Explain the concept of Networking and Data Communication. - Describe data communication terminology. - Describe Network Devices and types of Networks. - ➤ Explain Peer-to-Peer and Client-Server Web Architecture. - > Identify Network Threats and explain the Security Measures to be taken.
+- > Understand the concept of Networking and Data Communication. - > Get familiar with data communication terminology. - > Know about various Network Devices and types of Networks. - > Get familiar with Peer-to-Peer and Client-Server Web Architecture. - Be aware of Network Threats and the Security Measures to be taken.